Chimamanda Ngozi Adichie on What It Means to Be a ‘Feminist Icon’

 Maybe she went to that apartment thinking that she liked the guy.
 That doesn’t mean she was counting on being assaulted.
 It bothers me sometimes, for example, when women who’ve gone through these things — we see them on TV and they’re nearly always crying.
 It’s like a performance that makes me uncomfortable; it’s trying to fit a certain narrative of what a good woman is.
 All that is part of a large system of valuing maleness — not just maleness but the patriarchy.
 That’s a word I was avoiding, but I don’t want to say maleness because the judgment that women get can come from men and women.
 I’ve heard from many women who say things about victims like, “Why was she wearing a short skirt?”
 My point is that a woman doesn’t have to be perfect to be deserving of justice.

-You wrote Letters to Ijeawele before you had your daughter.
+You wrote Dear Ijeawele before you had your daughter.
 Is there any advice in the book that, now that you have a child, feels like it’ll be harder to follow through on?

-Yes, I wrote that [Letters to Ijeawele] when I wasn’t a mother and it’s easier to write about a hypothetical child than to write about a real one.
+Yes, I wrote that [Dear Ijeawele] when I wasn’t a mother and it’s easier to write about a hypothetical child than to write about a real one.
 The child that book was addressed to is sort of an idea of a child.
 But having my own — you don’t realize how difficult it is day-to-day to combat negative ideas.
 Sometimes when you’re raising a child it’s like the universe is in conspiracy against you.
 You go to the toy store looking for something not necessarily “girly” and you’re overwhelmed by the pink and the dolls.
 Even the prayers my daughter got from family members: They’re like, “We hope she finds a good husband.”
 I’m optimistic that those kinds of things will change but I think about how women are socialized — even the most resistant women still get things under our skin.

 How do we know when a given cultural attitude tips over from benign to malignant?
 I’m thinking of my 3-year-old daughter, who’s just starting to pick up on things like beauty standards and the different behavioral expectations for boys and girls.
 I sometimes find it hard to know which received attitudes need intervention.